Senator Collins understands the importance of creating opportunities for Maine students. Below is information for the following:

 - Pages are required to be covered by health insurance; if not covered, they will be required to enroll in the Federal Employees Health Benefits Program.

 If you have any questions about being nominated by Senator Susan Collins for the Senate Page Program, please e-mail email@example.com for more information.

-Senator Collins is now accepting applications for the Spring 2018 and Summer 2018 sessions.
+Senator Collins is no longer accepting applications for the Summer 2018 sessions.

 To apply for the Senate page program click here.

 As your United States Senator, I take great pride in the opportunity to nominate students from Maine to the U.S. Air Force Academy, Merchant Marine Academy, U.S. Naval Academy and West Point.
 Nominations are not needed for the Coast Guard Academy.